You are here

 IRB Scheduled Continuing Review (SCR)

-The IRB Scheduled Continuing Review is an online form completed in U-M's eResearch Regulatory Management (eRRM) system by a member of the study team to report the current status of the research project, including the number of subjects enrolled, to the IRB and either:
+At U-M the continuing review process is called a Scheduled Continuing Review (SCR).
+The SCR is an online form completed in U-M's eResearch Regulatory Management (eRRM) system by a member of the study team to:

-- Initiate the IRB review for the renewal of approval prior to the study's expiration date, or
+- Initiate the IRB review for the renewal of approval prior to the study's expiration date.

 Lapse in IRB Approval